tipie101/VocabOptimal/README.md

 # VocabOptimal
-An Android App to Aid in Learn a New Language
+An Android App to Aid in Learning a New Language